Fightingkeyboard/fall49379/README.md

 # Smart Contract Proposal
 By: Anthony Chen

+## Update December 08 2020
+I've finished the project, the .sol files are in this repository.
+The contract is deployed in the Ropsten Testnet at 0x323e1Bc604d93eeaB4536198a3b2C2E8044b496c.
+It stores and provides information about games (I've limited it to 3 right now as this is a proof of concept).
+Unfortunately, because I can't figure out how to initialize arrays of structs (both google and the compiler told me that it was a feature that has yet to be inplemented), I've resorted to arrays.
+Just remember your index and you can find out the name, rating, reviews, and so on about the game in the index.

+GameName = Game name
+Rating = Overall rating (total wei collected from people writing reviews) GameReview = Most appropriate (read:sucker who paid the most) review ReviewRating = Review helpfulness (read:how much wei the suck paid), pay more wei than this to get your review regarded as most helpful for the game

+Award functionality has been added, just like bad car commercials where they use made-up awards to look better, I too can make up awards and whoever pays a full ether or more can have the award.
+Because I'm a responsible person, only one Game of the Year award can be given, even though it was trivial to add the possibility of more.

+Testing has also been done, it is the ReviewScam_test.sol file.
+I tried following Remix's instructions, and tested in Remix.
+I've also tested everything in the test network.

 ## Idea

 I was inspired when browsing reddit, where I found a post in a gaming subreddit urging fans to go to a specific website to rate their game five stars.
 The clickbait website was obviously just trying to make money by appealing to die-hard fans.